Royal Yacht Britannia used to be Queen Elizabeth’s Palace on Water and is now the most popular tourist attraction in Scotland.

 Here is a quick video on what visitors can expect inside Her Majesty’s Yacht Britannia.

-Your tour of Royal Britannia starts from the Visitor Centre, on the second floor of Ocean Terminal, where you get the historical background about the Royal Family and Yachtsmen.
+Your Royal Britannia tour starts from the Visitor Centre, on the second floor of Ocean Terminal, where you get the historical background about the Royal Family and Yachtsmen.

 You then pick up the audio guide, which is part of the entry ticket, and board Queen Elizabeth’s Yacht and explore five fascinating decks.

-Highlights on the Royal side of the Yacht are the Sun Lounge, the State Dining Room, and The Queen’s Bedroom.
+Highlights on the Yacht’s Royal side are the Sun Lounge, the State Dining Room, and The Queen’s Bedroom.

-And on the operational side of the ship, you get to see the Crew’s Quarters, the Engine Room, the laundry, etc.
+On the ship’s operational side, you get to see the Crew’s Quarters, the Engine Room, the laundry, etc.